How Many Hours is Part Time? 2026 Guide

 The 2000 Regulations give part-time workers the right, in principle, not to be treated less favourably than full-time workers of the same employer who work under the same type of employment contract simply because they are part-time.

 However, there are some limited circumstances in which less favourable treatment can be justified on objective grounds.
-This means that the normal rules relating to part-time workers can be broken where the reason for the difference in treatment is necessary to achieve a legitimate aim and is the most appropriate way to meet a genuine business need.
+This means that the normal rules relating to part-time workers can be broken where the reason for the difference in treatment is necessary to achieve a legitimate aim and is the most appropriate and proportionate way to meet a genuine business need.

 a.
 Written Statement of Reasons